Questions about Sanders’ health linger after heart attack

 Questions about Sanders’ health have lingered ever since he checked into a Las Vegas hospital with chest discomfort on Oct.
 1 and had two stents inserted.

 His campaign didn’t acknowledge that he had suffered a heart attack until his release several days later.
-And after pledging to divulge a “comprehensive” accounting of his well-being, the campaign waited until New Year’s Eve to put out letters from three doctors attesting to his health — a move traditionally deployed to avoid scrutiny.
+And after pledging to divulgea detailedaccounting of his well-being, the campaign waited until New Year’s Eve to put out letters from three doctors attesting to his health — a move traditionally deployed to avoid scrutiny.

-Now, as Sanders heads into the Nevada caucuses on Saturday with growing momentum following strong performances in earlier contests, he’s facing additional pressure from his rivals to divulge more.
+Now, as Sanders heads into the Nevada caucuses on Saturday with growing momentum following strong performances in earlier contests, he’s facing additional pressure to reveal more.

-That was brought into sharp focus Wednesday when campaign spokeswoman Briahna Joy Gray sought to deflect questions about Sanders’ health during an appearance on CNN.
+That was brought into sharp focus Wednesday when campaign spokeswoman Briahna Joy Gray sought to deflecthealth-related inquiriesduring an appearance on CNN.

 “Here’s what we know about Sen. Sanders: In October 2019, he had a medical incident in Las Vegas.
 He didn’t tell the public for days and the full details have never been released,” Bloomberg campaign manager Kevin Sheekey said.
 “Now his campaign staff is spreading lies about Mike Bloomberg.”